Prince of Wales flying squirrel: Conservation

 The population size is estimated to be greater than 10,000 individuals.
 Population densities are estimated to be around two to four flying squirrels per hectare (2.4 acres) on Prince of Wales.
 One study suggests that Prince of Wales flying squirrel densities are among the highest recorded in North America compared to other flying squirrels and the subspecies can occupy a variety of forests.

 The Prince of Wales flying squirrel's primary habitat of old growth forests on Prince of Wales are mostly unprotected and timber harvests plan to remove 50-75% of old growth forests on the island.
 There is a push to protect the habitat of G. s. griseifrons with not much luck.
 The Forest Service has dedicated a few areas of old growth forest reservations.
 Evidence suggests that small reserve areas of old growth forest might support breeding populations.

 In 2011, an organization called WildEarth Guardians petitioned to have G. s. griseifrons protected under the Endangered Species Act.
 The United States Fish and Wildlife Service found that the petition did not include enough information to warrant the subspecies to be protected under the act.
 The USFWS listed several reasons for not listing the species under the ESA.
 A study found that the Prince of Wales flying squirrel averages around 3-7 different dens per month which suggests that despite the forests of POW not being protected, the flying squirrels are not struggling to find suitable habitats.
 The USFWS also stated that another study shows population densities at 1-4 squirrels per hectare, suggesting that the subspecies is at a stable population level.
 Another study stated that gene flow and dispersal around the islands are occurring suggesting that these are not limiting factors for population growth.
-Other reports state that the population could decline between 10-30% in the short-term future due to increased timber and harvesting of forests on Prince of Wales islands.
+Other reports state that the population could decline between 10 and 30% in the short-term future due to increased timber and harvesting of forests on Prince of Wales islands.

 Future research must be done on several different topics.
 Research needs include clarifying taxonomic status, further sampling of range, determining population trends and abundance patterns, dependence on old-growth forests, and impacts of logging and harvesting to the viability of the population.